allegroai/clearml-server/README.md

     * `trains-apiserver`
     * `trains-webserver`

+2. Pull the new **trains-server** docker image using the following command:

+        sudo docker pull allegroai/trains:latest

+    If you wish to pull a different version, replace `latest` with the required version number, for example:

+        sudo docker pull allegroai/trains:0.10.0

-2. We highly recommend backing up your data directory!.
+3. We highly recommend backing up your data directory!.
 A simple way to do that is using `tar`:

     For example, if your data directory is `/opt/trains`, use the following command: